How Will Your Life Change When a New Child Comes to Live With You?

 At any given time, in Santa Cruz County roughly 250 children and youth are in need of foster and adoptive parents able to care for them.
 There is always a strong placement need for older children, sibling sets, and children with special challenges.

 Would you like to join us?
-Family and Children's Services of Santa Cruz County works with local families interested in extending their homes and their hearts to kids in need.
+Family and Children's Services of Santa Cruz County works with local families interested in extending their homes and their hearts to children and youth in need.

 Come to an Orientation!